Beginner’s Guide to SQL Injection (Part 1)

 SELECT * FROM table_name WHERE username=’Raj’ AND password=’Chandel’;

-It is totally on the developer how he enclosed the parameter value in the sql query, he can enclose the parameter value in single quote, double quotes, double quotes with bracket etc.
+It is totally on the developer how he enclosed the parameter value in the SQL query, he can enclose the parameter value in a single quote, double quotes, double quotes with bracket etc.

 So query may look like

 SELECT * FROM table_name WHERE username='Raj' AND password='Chandel'; SELECT * FROM table_name WHERE username=(’Raj’) AND password=(’Chandel’); SELECT * FROM table_name WHERE username="Raj" AND password="Chandel"; SELECT * FROM table_name WHERE username=("Raj") AND password=("Chandel");

 Or in any form totally developer’s choice.